joshHug/LeidenITP/assignments/assignment4.md

 ### Load Names

-# [TODO: CONTINUE FROM HERE]

-In `load_names.py` you will write code to load the file **names.txt**.
+In `load_names.py` you will write code to load the file `names.txt`.
 The function `load_names` should return a 1D list or array with the names.

 ## Dry code (Don't repeat yourself)

 During this assignment it is important to write *dry* code.
 This means that everything should only be defined once and no code should be repeated.
 This is more elaborated than it sounds.
-For example, if you have an `if` `else` control-flow and both contain a few lines of similar code then it is not dry.
+For example, if you have an `if` `else` control-flow and both contain a few lines of similar code then it is not *dry*.
 This could be solved by removing the similar code outside the `if` `else` control-flow or write a function that execute the same code and call in both statements the new function.
 Old code could look like this:
 ```python
 if check_first_name(name):
    name = name.lower()